 The Core examinations will be taken at the end of the first year (in June).
-A grade of MP (Master's Pass) or better on the Core examinations and thirty hours of graduate course work (with no course grade below B-) will entitle the student to receive an M.A. degree and continue in the program.
+A grade of MP or better on all three parts of the Core examinations and thirty hours of graduate course work (with no course grade below B-) will entitle the student to receive an M.A. degree.

 In addition to a summer field paper, the student must earn grades of B- or better in each of two Fields of concentration.
 Two courses will be required for each Field, except as otherwise designated.
 The Fields of concentration are listed below; see Graduate Course Offerings for course descriptions.
 Ordinarily, the starred (*) courses are those required for a Field.
 Unmarked courses may be useful adjuncts to Field preparation.
 However, because a few of these courses are taught infrequently, the Department sometimes permits students to satisfy a Field requirement by offering reading courses.
 Consult the DGS for details.

 Upon completing the core and field courses, the Ph.D. candidate embarks on original research in the Summer between the second and the third year, culminating in a 2nd Year Summer Paper.

 The student will select two readers who consent to formally assess the summer paper on the proposed topic.
 If the student wants to write in the field defined by the two second year field courses, then the two readers will normally be the instructors of the two field classes.